jjstickel/covid-19_ts_analysis/analyze_covide_time_series_notebook.md

 cvp.active_CFR_global_plot(corona)
 ```

 Have we peaked?
 A curve of active cases would help us answer this.
 Active cases can be calculated easily from data from confirmed, deaths, and recovered.
 Unfortunately, data for recovered cases is still not very good ([see here](https://www.cnn.com/2020/04/04/health/recovery-coronavirus-tracking-data-explainer/index.html)).
 For that reason, I also estimate active cases by presuming that all confirmed cases are resolved (dead or recovered) in an average number of days (I estimated recovery time to be 14 days based on the links I provided above).
 The symbols are the calculated active cases and the lines are the estimated active cases.
-By the estimated numbers, some countries have peaked, but definitely not the US yet (as of 4/11/20).
+By the estimated numbers, some countries have peaked, and the US may have peaked recently (as of 4/20/20).

 The "case fatality ratio", or *CFR*, is an indication of how deadly a disease is.
 It is only an indication because it is limited by how many actual cases are measured and *confirmed*.
 Here, we see that the US is doing pretty good compared to other countries.
 There is a lot of talk about how we are not doing enough testing and that the confirmed numbers are low.
 Therefore, more testing would increase the denominator of the ratio and would make the CFR *even lower*.
 (Note: the CFR is commonly called the case fatality *rate*.
 The use of the word rate here is technically incorrect---rate refers to something changing over *time*.
 [More info here](https://ourworldindata.org/coronavirus?fbclid=IwAR3zOvtt7gqkhitoHJ_lXDr3eDeE_JPtfukpOkY94PSaBm_hmrMvWCXWFpg#what-do-we-know-about-the-risk-of-dying-from-covid-19))